ElizaBuff/PyBer_Analysis/README.md

 # PyBer Analysis

 ## Overview of Project
-Overview of the analysis:

-The purpose of the new analysis is well defined.
-(3 pt)
 ### Purpose of Project
-In this project, I demonstrated my proficiency with various features in excel including: conditional formatting, debugging errors, VLOOKUPs, and creating interactive charts and graphs with pivot charts.
-To accomplish these goals, I was given a fictional situation and data set of several thousand crowdfunding projects.
+In this project, I demonstrated my proficiency with various features in pandas, jupytier notebook, and matplotlib including: inspecting data, creating data series and data frames, merging data sets, performing calculations, and producing publication-quality figures to tell a visual story from the data.

 ### Background of Project
-V. Isualize has given you and Omar a brand-new assignment.
-Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
-Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+Pyber, a ride-sharing app company, is tyring to improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+To provide recommendations to the CEO for addressing any disparities among the city types, a line graph was created to showcase the relationship between the type of city, number of riders and drivers, as well as the percentage of total fares.
+First, I created a summary DataFrame of the ride-sharing data by city type using Python and Pandas.
+Then, I created a multiple-line chart that shows the total weekly fares for each city type using Pandas and Matplotlib.
+Finally, I summarized how the data differs by city type and how those differences can be used by decision-makers at PyBer.
-This new assignment consists of two technical analysis deliverables and a written report to present your results.
-You will submit the following:

-Deliverable 1: A ride-sharing summary DataFrame by city type Deliverable 2: A multiple-line chart of total fares for each city type Deliverable 3: A written report for the PyBer analysis (README.md)

 ---
 ## Results